odinblockchain/MessengerPrototypeServer/README.md

 ```
 cd MessengerPrototype
 git submodule update --init --recursive
-npm install
 ```

 This will set the branch to the specified commit/tag that is associated to the MessengerPrototypeServer.
-Alternatively, you can checkout the specific working branch - in this case `development` - and install dependencies:
+Alternatively, you can checkout the specific working branch - in this case `development`:
 ```
 git checkout development
-npm install
 ```

 ## Server